westerndevs/western-devs-website/_posts/2015-09-15-an-intro-to-android-data-binding.markdown

 _Just a warning - Android data binding is still a beta product, so as such things may or may not work when they should, as they should, and the documentation may or may not be accurate._

-There were several steps/phases when I went through while I was learning this.
+There were several steps/phases that I went through while I was learning this.
 Here's what I did:

-The [source code for this sample](https://github.com/topgenorth/drunken-bear) is up on Github.

 1. **Add data binding to Android Studio** &ndash; This is a one time thing, a couple of lines in some Gradle files.
 2. **Create a POJO for the binding** &ndash; You don't necessarily want to bind to a domain object.
 Arguable it's a cleaner design to have another class with responsiblity of data binding (and maybe some validation too).
 Model-View-ViewModel is an excellent pattern in this regard.
 3. **Update the layout file** &ndash; We help the data binding library out by adding some meta-data/markup to our layout files.
 4. **Update the activity to declare the data binding** &ndash; This will tell the data binding library how to connect the views to the POJO.

+The [source code for this sample](https://github.com/topgenorth/drunken-bear) is up on Github.

 # Adding Data Binding to Your Project